Travel.State.Gov > International Travel > Country Information > Aruba International Travel Information

 For further information:

-Aruba’s enforcement policy concerning drug possession differs significantly from Holland’s.
+Aruba’s enforcement policy concerning drug possession differs significantly from the Netherlands.
 In Aruba, laws against possession of controlled substances are enforced rigorously, including against tourists in possession of marijuana for personal use.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Consulate immediately.
 See our webpage for further information.